 Additional information and disclosures regarding state licensure for professional practice in social work can be found at the UGA Licensure Disclosure Portal.

-Information sessions are conducted periodically for potential students by the admission director or other representatives at the Gwinnett Campus.
+Information sessions are conducted periodically for potential students by the admissions director or other representatives.
 To enroll or for more information, contact Michael Robinson at 706 542-5425 or email@example.com.

 WEBINAR INFORMATION SESSION